 The only goal of your curriculum vitae: A job interview!

 Unfortunately, many applicants don’t ask themselves the following question.
-Why are you writing a CV?
+Why are you writing a CV / résumé?
 Well, of course, the person conducting the subsequent interviews should be able to gain a positive impression of the applicant’s career to date.
 But what is the applicant’s goal, YOUR goal?

 Your only goal must (and may only) be to receive an invitation to a job interview.
-Unfortunately, I am continually confronted with the apparently widespread, mostly subconscious misconception that a CV is for getting the applicant a new job.
-A CV cannot do that!
-Those who hope it will, are certainly endowing their CV with information irrelevant for the first phase and will thus create fewer chances for later deepening during the interview.
-And without that interview, there is no job.
+Unfortunately, I am continually confronted with the apparently widespread, mostly subconscious misconception that a CV / résumé is for getting the applicant a new job.
+A CV / résumé cannot do that!
+Those who hope it will, are likely to endow their CV / résumé with information irrelevant to the first phase and will thus create fewer chances for getting invited to a job interview.
+And without that interview, there will be no job.

-How would the focus on the right objective affect the content and wording of the CV?
+How would the focus on the right objective affect the content and wording of a CV / résumé?
 First, I am going to show you a negative example and then a positive alternative:

 |10/2008 – 09/2011||Studies at the University of Stockholm|